andraspalfi/KnowledgeBase/DesignPatterns/DesignPatterns.md

 <details><summary>Multitone: more instance of a type referenced by key</summary>

 Similar to _singleton_, multitone however supports more instances.
 The access of the objects are bound to a _key_.
 Different instances of course have different states.
 Based on implementation it can have different behavior etc.

+A case of _multitone_ which provides the objects where the input is a type (type can be input parameter or methods can be _generic_).

 </details>

+<details><summary>Private class data / Opaque pointer / pImpl: hide data/code in a membber</summary>

-<details><summary>Private class data, pImpl (pointer to implementation: hide data/code in a membber, the type of member is hidden/unkown - only private implementation sees</summary>
+pImpl (pointer to implementation): the details of the type of member is hidden/unkown - only private implementation knows it.

 This design patterns used mostly in languages where the structure of private members are visible (c++, Objective-C etc)
 In this languages a "forward declaration", an empy name declaration is enough to represent the storage of a data or functional object in a member.
 It can be a non-typed representation as well (void*);